 The Department of Homeland Security stopped flagging travelers from the countries blacklisted by the Trump administration following the judge’s ruling.

-Posted by GPD on February 5, 2017, With 713 Reads Filed under Government & Politics.
+Posted by GPD on February 5, 2017, With 716 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.